Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 #### Download model weights

-- Currently the "knowledge_graph_using_llama2_v1" leveraging LLAMA2 model for multi-model inference requires GGUF format model file.
-For convenience and as a starting point, users can download the `llama-2-7b-chat.Q5_K_M.gguf` model file directly from [this link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main).
+- The "knowledge_graph_using_llama2_v1" workflow, which utilizes the LLAMA2 model for multi-modal inference, requires a GGUF format model file.
+The llama-2-7b-chat.Q5_K_M.gguf model can be downloaded from [this link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main) as a starting point.

-- Semantic knowledge workflows leverage grammar files designed to guide the model's interpretation and output format.If you opt for "knowledge_graph_using_llama2_v1" workflow, this step is mandatory.
-You can download <a href = "https://github.com/Querent-ai/querent-docs/blob/Local-model-Update/querent/docs/get-started/json.gbnf">this grammar file </a> or opt to develop a custom grammar file tailored to your use-case.
+- For semantic knowledge workflows, grammar files are essential for guiding the model's interpretation and output.
+The necessary grammar file for the "knowledge_graph_using_llama2_v1" workflow is available for download <a href = "https://github.com/Querent-ai/querent-docs/blob/Local-model-Update/querent/docs/get-started/json.gbnf">here</a>.
+Users may also create custom grammar files to fit their specific requirements.

-- Next download and store the nltk library.
+- The nltk library must be downloaded and stored next:

 ```bash
 $ python3